Native to North America

 LANDSCAPE USES: Agastache foeniculum is a wonderful Accent when covered with bottlebrush blossoms and a cloud of butterflies.
 It is at home in Herb Gardens or Perennial Borders and is used as a Butterfly Nectar Plant or as part of a Grouping or Mass Planting.
 Plants provide Fragrance, Showy Blooms, Cut Flowers and are valuable components of Cottage Gardens, Water-wise Landscapes, Low Maintenance Plantings and Wildlife Gardens.

-COMPANION & UNDERSTUDY PLANTS: Agastache foeniculum mingles nicely with Callirhoe involucrata, Coreopsis verticillata ‘Moonbeam’, Echinacea purpurea, Rudbeckia fulgida var. fulgida or Solidago nemoralis.
-Blue tinged grasses like Panicum amarum ‘Dewey Blue’ or Schizachyrium scoparium ‘Standing Ovation’ provide a nice contrast.
+COMPANION & UNDERSTUDY PLANTS: Agastache foeniculum mingles nicely with Callirhoe involucrata, Echinacea purpurea, Rudbeckia fulgida var. fulgida or Solidago nemoralis.
+Blue tinged grasses like Panicum virgatum 'Prairie Sky' and Schizachyrium scoparium ‘The Blues’ provide a nice contrast.

-If a substitute is needed, Scutellaria incana could be a good choice.
+If a substitute is needed, Agastache foeniculum 'Blue Fortune' or Scuttelaria incana could be a good choice.

 TRIVIA: Like most aromatic herbs this plant is a member of the Mint Family (Lamiaceae).
 The genus name Agastache is Greek for “many spikes”.
 The specific epithet is from a Latin word that means “hay”.